Suheeskar/House-price-prediction-using-Python/README.md

 7) Building a various regression models like ("lm","rf","svmRadial","xgbTree","xgbLinear")

-8) Ensembling the Models

-9) Making Predictions Using the Models
+8) Making Predictions Using the Models

-10) Model Evaluation using RMSE
+9) Model Evaluation using RMSE

 **Conclusion**